IvanRublev/Domo/README.md

 ```

 The returned errors are verbose and are intended for debugging purposes.
-See the [User facing error messages](#user-facing-error-messages) section below
+See the [Error messages for a user](#error-messages-for-a-user) section below
 for more options.

-And manually updated struct can be validated like the following:
+The manually updated struct can be validated like the following:

 ```elixir
 po